chulminy/CIVE497-CIVE700/README.md

 - [**Smart Structure Technology (Winter, 2019)**](previous/w2019)

 ## Announcement
+Mar 21, 2024: The deadline for Task 06 has been extended to Mar 24.
 Mar 17, 2024: [**Task 07: Multiview Geometry**](task/task07) has been posted.
 Mar 10, 2024: [**Task 06: Feature Matching & RANSAC**](task/task06) has been posted.
 Mar 02, 2024: [**Task 05: Image Processing**](task/task05) has been posted.